 At MPD, recruitment is one of the most important things we do.
 That’s why we created MPD Prospect Day to streamline the hiring process.
 We want to move quickly and thoroughly to get to know our candidates and decide who will be the best fit with MPD, not unnecessarily prolong the process with paperwork, exams and multiple meetings.

 Prospect Day allows each applicant the ability to complete multiple steps of the application process in one day without having to make separate trips to the department.
+Please register for MPD Prospect Day by completing an interest card here.

 WHAT TO EXPECT